habbes/grpc-charp-testdrive/README.md

 - `Client`: client app
 - `Server`: server app that implements the service
-- `Common`: contains the service `.proto` files references to `Grpc`, `Grpc.Tools` and `Google.Protobuf`.
+- `Common`: contains the service `.proto` file and references to `Grpc`, `Grpc.Tools` and `Google.Protobuf`.
 The base service code will be generated in this project.
 This is a class library that's used by the other two projects.

 ## Building